lescactus/wpdia-go/README.md

   wpdia-go [flags]

 Flags:
+  -i, --exintro              Return only content before the first section.
+Mutually exclusive with 'exsentences'. (default true)
+  -s, --exsentences string   How many sentences to return from Wikipedia.
+Must be between 1 and 10.
+If > 10, then default to 10.
+Mutually exclusive with 'exintro'. (default "10")
   -h, --help                 help for wpdia-go
   -l, --lang string          Language.
 This will set the API endpoint used to retrieve data. (default "en")
 ```
 ## Installation